-(g) If an applicant does not respond to the board's licensing and regulation division requests for information, documentation, or both within the timelines provided, the application may be administratively withdrawn, closed or denied.
+(g) If an applicant does not respond to the board's licensing and regulation division requests for information, documentation, or both

-(2) Certificate of compliance.
-Consistent with RCW 69.50.331 (8) (e), the board will issue a certificate of compliance if the proposed business premises meets the minimum distance requirements as of the date the application was received by the board.
+- (8) (e), the board will issue a certificate of compliance if the proposed business premises meets the minimum distance requirements as of the date the application was received by the board.
 If the physical location changes during the application process, the certificate of compliance will be issued for the date that the premises change was received by the board.
-Applicants who were granted licenses prior to adoption of this rule may operate their business at the location notwithstanding a later occurring, otherwise qualifying minimum distance factor.

-(3) Notice of cannabis license application.
+Applicants who were granted licenses prior to adoption of this rule may operate their business at the location notwithstanding a later occurring, otherwise qualifying minimum distance factor. - (3) Notice of cannabis license application.
 Consistent with RCW 69.50.331 the board will send a notice to cities and counties, tribal governments, and port authorities regarding the cannabis license application within the jurisdiction.
-The local authority, tribal government, or port authority has 20 days to respond with a recommendation to approve the application or an objection to the applicant, location, or both.

-(4) Notice of cannabis license application to tribal governments.
+The local authority, tribal government, or port authority has 20 days to respond with a recommendation to approve the application or an objection to the applicant, location, or both. - (4) Notice of cannabis license application to tribal governments.

 Consistent with RCW 69.50.331, the board will send a notice to tribal governments when an applicant or licensee proposes to be located within the exterior boundaries of the reservation of a federally recognized Indian tribe.
 The tribal government has 20 days to respond with an approval to the application.
 If written approval is not received within 30 days, the board assumes the tribe does not consent to the applicant's location and the applicant must find a new location.

-(5) Displaying notice of new cannabis license application or application for change of location of an existing licensed business.
+- (5) Displaying notice of new cannabis license application or application for change of location of an existing licensed business.
 Applicants for a new cannabis producer, processor, retailer, transportation, or research license or those who apply to change their location must display a notice provided by the board on the outside of the premises to be licensed notifying the public that the premises are subject to an application for a cannabis license.
-The notice must be posted within seven days of submitting the location confirmation form for new licenses or the change of location application for existing licenses.
+The notice must be posted within seven days of submitting the location confirmation form for new licenses or the change of location application for existing licensees.
 The board may check for compliance with this requirement at its discretion.
-The notice must:

-(a) Not be changed.
+The notice must: - (a) Not be changed.
 The licensee must post the notice sent by the board without changing the text in any way;